AdobeDocs/commerce-admin-developer/src/pages/pattern-library/graphics/iconography.md

 ---
-group: admin-pattern-library
-title: Iconography in Admin Pattern Library
+title: Iconography | Commerce Admin Development
+description:
 ---

+# Iconography

 Icons are used throughout the [Admin](https://glossary.magento.com/magento-admin) interface, often as a controls to initiate a function (such as "Filter"), or to direct the user to section (such as "Account").

 Icons are meant to provide a visual representation of functionality or content and should therefore bear some conceptual resemblance to them.
 Icons should be able to communicate their "use" to the user without the assistance of a text label, though labels should be used in the UI whenever possible to minimize ambiguity.